 The threshold is called borne basse in France, and untere grenzverweildauer (“UGVD”) in Germany.
 These reimbursement systems have provided poor incentives for healthcare providers to drive quality and productivity improvements.
 Over the past decade, healthcare systems in Western Europe have developed at a faster rate towards the adoption of performance-based reimbursement structures.
 Sweden introduced the DRG (Diagnosis Related Groups) remuneration system in 1995, but it was not introduced in France until 2005.

-In France, a shift is taking place from inpatient to outpatient care, with the initial effect of shortening average lengths of stay, but there is still considerable potential to increase the outpatient share and significantly reduce average lengths of stay during the coming years.
+In the Nordic countries, the early introduction of DRG-based remuneration, among other things, has resulted in shorter AVLOS and an extensive shift from inpatient to outpatient care and day surgery.
+In France, a shift is taking place, but there is still considerable potential to increase the outpatient share and reduce average length of stay during the coming years.
 In Germany, the development in this area has barely started, mainly due to regulatory factors

-Other dynamic factors, such as the transfer of elective care volumes from large hospitals to independent specialist clinics, and the personal effectiveness of medical staff, show considerable variation between countries.
-In Sweden, free healthcare choice reforms within primary and specialist healthcare have contributed to the establishment of new primary care centers and specialist clinics, which has increased availability to patients, diminished average lengths of stay for various interventions, and significantly reduced the costs of the free healthcare choice within specialist care.
-On the other hand, Swedish healthcare faces major challenges in driving staff effectiveness via increased time spent with patients by medical staff, and more consultations and visits per doctor and nurse.
+Simultaneously with this development, structural changes have been implemented in healthcare systems to enable independent providers to play a larger role in driving change in the healthcare sector.
+This transition has led to increased focus on productivity, incorporating both the volume and quality aspects of service delivery.
+Dynamic factors, such as the transfer of elective care volumes from large hospitals to independent specialist clinics, and the productivity of medical staff, show considerable variation between countries.
+In Sweden, free healthcare choice reforms within primary and specialist healthcare have contributed to the establishment of new primary care centers and specialist clinics, which has increased patients’ possiblility to choose healthcare provider, and significantly reduced the cost per treatment within specialist care.
+On the other hand, Nordic healthcare faces major challenges in driving staff productivity, as well as reducing waiting times.